 11.)
 Tea Gardens of India

 The tea plants and gardens were originally grown on their own but after Britishers discovered these in middle of the 19th century these were grown and maintained by people.
-Tea plant grows on slopes in the cold and wet areas.
+The tea plant grows on slopes in the cold and wet areas.

 The tea plants are grown in such a manner that these create beautiful landscapes.
 Most popular tea garden areas are in Darjeeling, Assam, Munnar and Ooty & Coonoor.
 There are homestays and resorts in tea gardens and it is advisable to stay here to enjoy the natural beauty.